primus-labs/DVC-Brevis/README.md

   - **Account ID**: Parses  `github_id_in_html` and  `github_id` to extract two github IDs.
 Performs a strict comparison between them: If they do not match, terminate the verification process with an error.
 If they match, set this GitHub ID as the user's unique identifier and account ID. *(zkVM Public: Hash)*

   - **Contributions Number**: Parse the  `contribution` field to extract the specific number of contributions.
-Compares the specific number against the threshold provided by the business input (e.g., more than 50 contributions). *(zkVM Public: Comparison Result)*
+Compares the specific number against the threshold provided by the business rules (e.g., more than 50 contributions). *(zkVM Public: Comparison Result)*

   - **Registration Time**: Parses the `years` array to find the earliest years as the account registration time.
-Compares the earliest years against the time threshold provided by the business input (e.g., registered for more than 5 years). *(zkVM Public: Comparison Result)*
+Compares the earliest years against the time threshold provided by the business rules (e.g., registered for more than 5 years). *(zkVM Public: Comparison Result)*

 - **Attestation data in plaintext**